Introduction

 If you suspect allergies may be causing your dog’s licking, consider the following:

 - Dietary Changes: Consult your vet about an elimination diet to identify any food allergies.
-You might want to try a limited ingredient diet or grain-free options to see if it makes a difference.
+You might want to try a limited-ingredient diet or grain-free options to see if it makes a difference.

 - Environmental Allergens: Make sure to wipe your dog’s paws after walks to remove pollen or irritants.
 You can use dog-friendly wipes or a damp cloth.